Prix Jean Vigo

-The Prix Jean Vigo (/fr/) is an award in the French cinema given annually since 1951 to a French film director, in homage to Jean Vigo.
+The Prix Jean Vigo (/fr/) is an award in the French cinema given annually since 1951 to a French film director, in honor of Jean Vigo.
 Since 1960, the award has been given to both a director of a feature film and to a director of a short film.
 The award is usually given to a young director, for their independent spirit and stylistic originality.

 History

 The Jean Vigo Prize has been awarded since 1951 as a tribute to film director Jean Vigo.
 It was created by Claude Aveline, the executor of Jean Vigo's will, Vigo's daughter Luce Vigo, and a number of filmmakers.
 Members of the first jury, in 1951, included Jacques Becker, Jean Cocteau, Paul Gilson, Georges Sadoul, and Luce Vigo.

 The award recognizes films "for their inventiveness, originality and intellectual independence."
 The goal of the award is to "recognize a future auteur, [to] discover through him a passion and a gift," according to the 2018 jury.